 Ex-con Ned Flynn is handy with his fists, but to see his mother looking so frail breaks the big man’s heart.
 He needs money, and he needs it fast.
-So when a local businessman asks him to find his missing wife, Ned accepts the job without question.
+So when a local businessman hires him to find his missing wife, Flynn accepts the job without question.

 He tracks her down to a remote village on the Welsh coast.
 But what starts out as a simple errand quickly spirals into deceit and violence.

 The Whistling Sands is an unforgiving landscape.
 A landscape of fear, suspicion, and guilt, where ghostly visions take shape.
-Real encounters or hauntings conjured by a troubled imagination?
+Real encounters or a haunting conjured by a troubled imagination?

-“With a stripped down, return to the classics style of writing, Math Bird has created a book that drips with a sense of nostalgia for the days when books flexed their muscles through economy of words, potentially double-crossing dames, and plots that were launched with nitro slapped on their backs . . . you find yourself sucked into the story and you will soon find yourself invested in every word, sentence, and paragraph.
-Bird does a fantastic job keeping this story moving forward and cutting out extraneous plot points, leaving you with a story that is a fast read with never a dull moment.”
-Out of the Gutter Online
+'a book that drips with a sense of nostalgia for the days when books flexed their muscles through economy of words, potentially double-crossing dames, and plots that were launched with nitro slapped on their backs . . .' - Out of the Gutter Online

 WELCOME TO HOLYHELL

-"Welcome To HolyHell has the sharp plotting of peak Elmore Leonard combined with the brooding lyrical atmosphere of James Lee Burke .
-The characters are all marvelously well-drawn and the sense of time and place is spot on."
+‘Welcome To HolyHell has the sharp plotting of peak Elmore Leonard combined with the brooding lyrical atmosphere of James Lee Burke ...’
 Punk Noir Magazine

 HISTORIES OF THE DEAD

 Sometimes to live, love, or just survive, vengeance is the only option.
 A stunning collection of literary crime stories.